by Texas Homesteader ~

 We were instructed to use a trenching shovel to bury the barrier 6″ below the ground, leaving a 4″ lip above ground.

-We were going through a terrible drought.
-So the ground was pretty dry and hard.
-So we used a flat-head trenching shovel but instead of digging an actual trench we simply cut the soil 6-8 inches down, pushing & pulling the shovel to make a narrow opening in the soil.
+So instead we used a flat-head trenching shovel to cut the soil 6-8 inches down, pushing & pulling the shovel to make a narrow opening in the soil.

 When the area was ready to accept the barrier we slid it into place, chunking up the hard dry soil best we could on either side to snug it in.
 Then we stood back & looked at our handiwork.

-Hummm, those waves… RancherMan was not a fan of that look at all.
+Hummm, those waves… RancherMan was not a fan of that.

 So we pulled it all out and started over.